mikegioia/libremail/sync/doc/sync-options.md

   a systemd service, managed via a hypervisor, or any other method of watchdogging or monitoring a PHP script.

+* `--diagnostics | -d`

+  Runs through the diagnostic tests and reports any errors.
+Use this to start debugging any failures.

 * `--folder <folder> | -f <folder>`

   Runs the sync script for the specified folder only, and then halts.
 This is